jb-lopez/php-operators/README.md

 it, but I'm not sure.
 I haven't tested it yet.

 [^2]: There isn't a separate opcode for `+=`, it's just `ZEND_ADD` as the `extra-details` within the `ZEND_ASSIGN_OP` opcode.
 Those separate opcodes were removed in PHP 7.4.
 This is one of the things that broke the original operator overloading extension.

 [^3]: I've tried to implement this one, but no matter what I return the PHP engine doesn't want to take the left hand argument.
 This might be kinda moot to do though, since if an object is null-ish, it wouldn't be able to check if it's null, right?
 (The object wouldn't be initialized, is what I'm getting at.)
 I'm not sure what to have the function return to satisfy the PHP engine, and if I can't write the PHP correctly, then that also means that I'd need to write up a special documentation note just for that function to describe how to implement it and what to return to get it to work in the userland (since I can't get it to work in userland myself).

 [^4]: Internally in the PHP engine, the `>` and `>=` operators are just the `<` and `<=` operators with the arguments swapped.
-This means that the `>` and `>=` operators are not implemented in this extension.
-(And they cannot be implemented without modifying the PHP engine).
-Logically if you are implementing the `<=` and `>=` operators, you do not need to also implement the `>` and `<` operators, since they are the same thing with the arguments swapped.
+This extension swaps the operands back to the correct order before calling the function.
+This might cause some issues comparing objects to objects when not overloading the operator.
+Further testing is required.